-"Uh... yes, sir."
-Gearloose answered nervously, "The toons are becoming restless."
+"Uh... yes, sir," Gyro answered nervously, "the toons are becoming restless."

-"Well, I actually believe it's my fault they're this way."
-Mickey said, standing up and walking over to look out his window.
+"Does it?
+How do you know it's not my fault they're this way?"
+Mickey stood up and walked over to look out his window.
 The light illuminated his solemn face.
 "I think that they're somehow angry at me for something.
-No matter what my leadership skills are like, I simply can't fix a problem as severe as this.
-So I'm going to leave Mr. Flippy in charge."
+Despite the legendary leadership skills they say I have, I simply can't fix a problem as severe as this.
+So, I'm going to leave Mr. Flippy in charge."

 "Flippy?
 I'm not sure he'll be able to handle it."